-The discussion paper that follows "The Starting Point: A Discussion Paper Describing a Proposed Method of Sale and Quality Specification for Hydrogen Vehicle Fuel originally published in June 2008.
-The corresponding proposals are for the method of sale and fuel quality.
+The discussion paper that follows "The Starting Point: A Discussion Paper Describing a Proposed Method of Sale and Quality Specification for Hydrogen Vehicle Fuel originally published in June 2008 has been updated to include the August 2009 FSS position.
+The paper includes corresponding proposals are for the method of sale and fuel quality.

-This paper describes proposals for a uniform method of sale and fuel quality specifications on hydrogen vehicle fuels that are under development by the USNWG Fuel Specifications Subcommittee (FSS).
+This paper describes proposals for a new uniform method of sale and fuel quality specifications on hydrogen vehicle fuels developed by the USNWG Fuel Specifications Subcommittee (FSS).
 The purpose of this document is to organize, focus, and record the work of the FSS.
 Participation in the work of the subcommittee is open to anyone intending to make a positive contribution to the process.